boldingd/EclipsePhaseContent/SkywardsCollective.md

 >
 > **anarcat**: Also, don't speak of the devil, he might appear!

-In principle, membership in a collective is open to anyone; in practice, however, the Collective has a preference for those who lack their own resources, and for those who can be indoctrinated into the Collective's anarchist-communist values.
+In principle, membership in a collective is open to anyone; in practice, however, the Collective has a preference for those who lack their own resources – those who need the help – and for those who can be indoctrinated into the Collective's anarchist-communist values.
 For this reason, they preferentially recruit from the ranks of Fall infugees, and from the unprivileged and oppressed at the fringes of other societies.

 The Collective does usually make an attempt to verify a new member's identity and to check their history, checking relevant reputation scores and verifying brainprint scans when possible (if a record exists, and if the new member consents).